SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 afterAll(() => server.close());
 ```

-At this point we have to import our server that has been created in pthe revious step.
+At this point we have to import our server that has been created in the previous step.

 In beforeAll we start the server to listen before all tests have been run.